newhavenrb/conferences/13_Cruft_and_Technical_Debt_A_Long_View.md

 Can tests log cruft?
 NO!
 Assumptions must be documented in their own place Two sets of assumptions
-  1. IE6 dom issues, so write code
+  1. IE6 DOM issues, so write code
   2. Our user base is X